By Kristine Newkirk | June 17, 2026 | Youth Studies

 What Girls Are Looking For

 Girls don’t want more information.
 These testimonies demonstrate their hunger for truth, relationship, and belonging.
-Their capacity to respond can ripple out through friendships, schools, and families in surprising ways.
+Their capacity to respond can ripple out through friendships, schools, and families in surprising says.

 Host Mentor Call